Thdegraaff/AdvancedTools_2015/schedule.md

 ## Schedule

-### Thursday 12 Jan: 13:30-15:15 Introduction and basics:
+### Monday 13 Jan: 11:00-12:45:15 Introduction and basics:

-#### Location: 13A-24
+#### Location: HG-0G25

 ##### First hour

+1. Introduction:
-1. Introduction: why is there a need for these tools?
-(10 min)
+  - why is there a need for these tools?
+(5 min)
-	- Introduction to *LaTeX* (20 min)
+	- Introduction to *LaTeX* (15 min)
       + What is it?
 	  + Why is it different from Word?
       + Why do you need two programs (the program itself and an editor)?
       + Why is it cool?
       + Are we not doing straightforward things in a very complex way?

-	- Introduction to the use of reference managers
+	- Introduction to the use of reference and citation managers
 2. Setting up *LaTeX* and *TeXstudio* (5 minutes)
 3. Looking at TeXstudio (10 minutes)
 4. Running first program (10 minutes)